New indictment hits Manafort, Gates with tax and bank fraud charges

 Gates just fired his lawyers and a new attorney, Tom Green of Sidley Austin LLP, also did not respond.

 Some of the charges in Virginia mirror the charges in Washington, while others are brand new.
-Manafort and Gates are now both accused of tax evasion and not reporting money in foreign accounts, and they are also accused of misleading banks on paperwork for millions in real-estate loans.
+Manafort and Gates are now both accused of tax evasion and not reporting money in foreign accounts, and they are also accused of misleading banks on paperwork for millions in real-estate loans obtained in 2016.

 Among the new allegations: